Nutritional Needs For Growing Puppies

 Importance of Dietary Fats

 Contrary to popular belief, fats are an essential component of a puppy's diet.
-They provide a concentrated source of energy and play a crucial role in the absorption of fat-soluble vitamins, hormone production, and brain development.
+They provide a concentrated source of energy and a crucial role in the absorption of fat-soluble vitamins, hormone production, and brain development.
 When incorporated in the right proportions, dietary fats contribute to your puppy's overall health and well-being.

 Essential Fatty Acids